natgit8/Recipe_App/README.md

 #Recipe App

+This is a recipe app made for a rails project at the Flatiron School.

 This app will allow you to create or browse recipes with the features of adding ingredients, images and directions.

 Installation